JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 # Discussions
 These two studies offer powerful information that dimensionality reduction could be not just a visualization tool, but a causal summary of the underlying neural connectivity and anatomical constraints, which correlates to the neural computations that neural population could implement.

+Associating Sadtler 2014 with Churchland 2012, there's a common convergence on using matrices to explore transformations.
+This again reinforces my idea that perhaps group theory needs to be rigorously introduced into neursocience for ... (also associate with Barack and Kraukauer "Two views on the cognitive brain", which relates __computation__ to __transformation of representations__ to explain cognitive phenomena)

 # Conclusions